VOLUNTEER

 Employee volunteer programs are more than a “feel good” venture.
 Including volunteerism as a component of your company’s corporate social responsibility and engagement strategy has measurable benefits.

 Make United Way a part of your strategy.
-Engage employees in volunteerism during MLK Day of Service, (January), National Volunteer Week (April), Day of Action (June), MeaningFULL Meals (July), Trunk-orTreat (October) or at many of our special events throughout the year.
+Engage employees in volunteerism during, National Volunteer Week (April), Juneteenth (June), Day of Action (June), MeaningFULL Meals (July), Trunk-or-Treat (October) or at many of our special events throughout the year.
 Consider hosting a volunteer service project during your United Way workplace campaign.
-Contact your workplace campaign account manager to explore the possibilities or call us at 336-378-6600.
+CLICK HERE to fill out an interest form for your organization or contact your workplace campaign account manager to explore the possibilities or call us at 336-378-6600.

 Strategic Leadership – Committees & Councils

 The United Way of Greater Greensboro Board of Directors (UWGG Board) is the governing body of the organization and provides leadership and governance for all community impact strategies, investments, financial management and fundraising activities.
-For more information about serving on the Board of Directors, contact J’Wel Vaughan at jwel.vaughan@unitedwaygso.org or 336-378-5083.
+Please submit your letter of interest and resume to Melissa Schoppe at Melissa.Schoppe@unitedwaygso.org

 TRUNK-OR-TREAT, OCTOBER